aws/aws-lambda-builders/aws_lambda_builders/workflows/java_maven/DESIGN.md

 directory under the source directory and there is no way to change the output directory from command line.
 To avoid writing anything under `source_dir`, we copy the source project to scratch directory and build it from there.

-*TODO*: For multi-module project, we need to know the root directory in order to copy the whole project.

 #### Step 2: Check Java version and emit warning